schmitzi89/schmitzi89.github.io/_posts/2024-01-07-oo-vs-functional.md

 It seems that writing object-oriented code allows us to push complexity to lower-level functions.

-If we would implement the whole machine-learning framework by ourselves it wouldnt matter to us if we implement it the object-oriented or the functional way since we have to do the calculations somewhere - either in the basic or in the high-level functions.
+If we were to implement an entire machine-learning framework ourselves, it might not matter whether we use an object-oriented or a functional approach since we have to do the calculations somewhere - either in the basic or in the high-level functions.

 But fortunately we dont have to write everything!
 We mostly need to write high level code and we can rely on very robust and standard low level implementations.
 Since those low-level implementations have their local environments, they can take away some of the complexity for us in a way that a purely functional implementation cannot.
 The example above was a very basic one.
 If we would add more complexity to our model, for example by adding dropout or regularization, the object-oriented implementation would shine even more since high level code would still be easy while it would get much more complicated in the functional implementation.